dazinator/Dazinator.Extensions.Logging/README.md

 ## Features
-An `ILogProvider` that can allow you to dynamically adjust the minimum `LogLevel` at runtime.
+An `ILoggerProvider` that can allow you to dynamically adjust the minimum `LogLevel` at runtime.

 This provider just wraps some inner providers, but only forwards events if the event meets the current Loglevel which is adjustable.